Cluster analysis with fit-clusters

 labels saving (

-should be highly reusable and could be a pleasant contribution to the divik
+A saver should be highly reusable and could be a pleasant contribution to the divik library.

 In config, import the module which marks your algorithm configurable: